-I walked from Weissenkirchen to the town Spitz on a vineyard trail for several miles.
+We walked from Weissenkirchen to the town Spitz on a vineyard trail for several miles.
 At the Mariandl Restaurant I had the famous “Marillenknödel“

 While hiking through the vineyards, we stopped at an old Defence Church that surrounded by a medieval wall

 We did a excursion to Schloss Artstetten, where Duke Franz Ferdinand (Haus Habsburg-Lothringen) was assassinated at a state visit in 1914 Sarajevo, Bosnia.
 His murder subsequently caused WWI, a historical and dark time in history

 On the southern bank of the Danube, in a natural idyll of the Wachau, is a magnificent view over the mighty stream.
 On the famous Ried Achleiten, past Weissenkirchen, and high up Dürnstein are the ruins that is embedded in the vineyards.
 There we found traditional wine taverns called “Heuriger”